snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-incremental-materialization/index.md

 import TabItem from '@theme/TabItem';
 ```

-This package makes use of the `snowplow_incremental` materialization from the `snowplow_utils` package for the incremental models.
-This builds upon the out-of-the-box incremental materialization provided by dbt.
+This package makes use of the `snowplow_incremental` [materialization](https://docs.getdbt.com/guides/legacy/creating-new-materializations) from the `snowplow_utils` package for the incremental models.
+This builds upon the out-of-the-box [incremental materialization](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations#incremental) provided by dbt.
 Its key advantage is that it limits table scans on the target table when updating/inserting based on the new data.
 This improves performance and reduces cost.

+All models built by Snowplow use this materialization by default, any [custom modules](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md) are also able to make use of it.
 As is the case with the native incremental materialization, the strategy varies between adapters.

 Please refer to the [snowplow-utils](https://github.com/snowplow/dbt-snowplow-utils) docs for the full documentation on `snowplow_incremental` materialization.